python/cpython/Doc/library/wave.rst

 .. method:: Wave_read.readframes(n)

-   Reads and returns at most *n* frames of audio, as a string of bytes.
+   Reads and returns at most *n* frames of audio, as a :class:`bytes` object.

 .. method:: Wave_read.rewind()